matiwinnetou/swagger-play24/README.md

 swagger.filter (String) - classname of swagger filter | default: empty
 ```

+# Usage
+Once library is hooked up it is possible to add swagger annotation to classes and methods.
+The exact documentation and example is available on a swagger page.

 # Scala Support
 - library is available for Scala 2.10 and Scala 2.11